-Join me on a guided thru-hike
+Join us on a guided thru-hike

 Here’s our itinerary: